Blog

 4. Design

-This is the planning phase of the process where you need to design some key concepts about data integration, such as:
+This is the planning phase of the process.
+At this stage, you need to design some key concepts about data integration, such as:

-• The architectural design that shows how data will move between systems,
+• The architectural design that shows how data will move between system

-• The data cleansing, standardization, matching, and quality assurance rules that need to be configured for error-free integration, and
+• The data cleansingstandardizationmatching, and quality assurance rules that need to be configured for error-free integration

 With the integration process designed, it’s time for the execution.
-The execution can happen incrementally – where you integrate low volumes of data from less conflicting sources, and iteratively increase volumes and add more sources.
+The execution can happen incrementally.
+This means, you integrate low volumes of data from less conflicting sources, and iteratively increase volumes and add more sources.
 This can be useful to catch any initial errors that may arise.
-Once the integration for existing data is completed, you can now focus on integrating new incoming streams of data.
+Once the integration for existing data is completed, the process can be scaled up to integrate new incoming streams of data and handle larger datasets, and more diverse data sources.

 • There is no/minimal data loss,